10 Best Beach Coolers in 2020 reviewed

 - Additional Features

-Versatility is also important and we have discussed this as well in a section below but we felt when choosing this shouldn’t be given too much importance over the others mentioned above.
+Versatility is also important and we have discussed this aspect as well in a section below.
+However, we feel that this shouldn’t be given priority over other, more functional factors, concerning beach coolers.

 Quality of Materials

-This is priority #1 as far as are concerned because we expect the best beach coolers to be waterproof, durable and reasonably lightweight.
+This is priority #1 as far as we are concerned because we expect the best beach coolers to be waterproof, durable and reasonably lightweight.
 We also want to know that the cooler will actually keep things cool for a decent amount of time.
 High-quality hard-sided coolers, like the Yeti Tundra 45, tend to have thick walls and feature insulation made from steel-based fabrics which are able to hold ice for over 24 hours.
-In soft-sided coolers, we look for brands which use aluminum-based fabrics for insulation which tends to be more flexible, lightweight, and pack up relatively small.
+In soft-sided coolers, we look for brands which use aluminum-based fabrics for insulation which tend to be more flexible, lightweight, and pack up relatively small.

 We also looked for features such as leakproof welded seams and rip-stop fabric which are both waterproof and highly durable.
 Likewise, the straps, handles, or rollers should be strong enough to carry the weight of the cooler when full, without straining the materials.
 We, therefore, look for hard-wearing materials such as military grade polyester rope, seatbelt webbing, padded shoulder straps, and large wheels which are suitable for rough terrain.

 Size and Weight

 Of course, you’ll want to know how many cans and bottles you can take to the beach with you.
-To find out we prefer to look at capacity before the products dimensions.
+To find out, we prefer to look at capacity before the product’s dimensions.
 Any cooler can fit in a beach tent but this is a more practical way to measure its usefulness to you.
 Personal use coolers, such as the ICEMULE, are able to carry approximately 6-8 cans plus ice, where larger coolers designed for multi-day trips or groups can hold over 20 cans.
 Soft-sided coolers are often more popular for solo-use or for road trips, therefore, we look for coolers which are very portable and able to fit in the footwell of the car.